The best sales to shop today: Beats, Dyson, Macy's and more | CNN Underscored

 - Snag up to 50% off Sperry Outlet styles and an additional 15% off at checkout with the code SPRYSMS15.

-- Upgrade your kitchen with the Cuisinart TOB-260N1 Chef’s Convection Toaster Oven which is down to $199.99 from $450 at Amazon.
+- Upgrade your kitchen with the Cuisinart TOB-260N1 Chef’s Convection Toaster Oven, which is down to $199.99 from $450 at Amazon.

 Deals you may have missed